Dinard: Visitors

 Dinard's reputation as the "Cannes of the North" has attracted a wide variety of stars.
-Joan Collins is a frequent visitor, and Winston Churchill enjoyed holidaying on the River Rance T.E.
-Lawrence (Lawrence of Arabia) lived in Dinard as a small child, long before his Arabian exploits, and Picasso painted here in the 1920s.
+Joan Collins is a frequent visitor, and Winston Churchill enjoyed holidaying on the River Rance.
+T. E. Lawrence (Lawrence of Arabia) lived in Dinard as a small child, long before his Arabian exploits, and Picasso painted here in the 1920s.
 Debussy is supposed to have had the idea for "La Mer" during a visit to Saint-Énogat in 1902.
 In 1996 Éric Rohmer filmed parts of Conte d'été in Dinard.
 Oscar Wilde also visited the place and mentions it in his De Profundis.
 Welsh singer-songwriter Iwan Rheon's first studio album is named Dinard after the commune.

 The Wales national football team used Dinard as its base during UEFA Euro 2016.

 Attractions

 Dinard cannot boast much nightlife, but many bars and fine restaurants fill the town's streets.
 The abundance of beaches coupled with a consistently sunny weather, however, attracts many visitors during the summer holidays.
 The attractions include a casino with a restaurant facing the sea and a hall which hosts many expositions.

 The nearby towns of Saint-Briac-sur-Mer and Saint-Lunaire also feature respectively a fairly large golf course and the beach of Longchamp, renowned as a "surfers' spot".

-Dinard holds every year a Festival of British Cinema in the first days of October.

-Founded in 1989 by Thierry de la Fournière, the British Film Festival introduces professionals and film lovers to the richness of a dynamic and original production.
-The British Dinard Film Festival and the British film production have experienced a parallel progression.
-While the number of films produced in Great Britain doubled in the early 1990s, the Festival saw its reputation and attendance grow.
-From the social chronicle to the crazy comedy, English cinema is of great vigour.
-True to its original spirit, the Dinard Festival has become an important vector for all films wishing to conquer the European market.
-The event also allows the many distributors present to discover films that can find a network of rooms after the festival.
-Many film stars are also present during this festival.
-This year José Garcia was part of the jury.
+Film festivals

+Dinard Francophone Film Festival

+The Festival du film francophone de Dinard (Dinard Francophone Film Festival), originally named Festival international du film d'expression française (International French-language Film Festival), also known as the Festival du film et d'échanges francophones (FIFEF; Festival of Francophone Film and Exchanges) in 1973, was a Francophone film festival inaugurated on 9 July 1969.
+Its last edition was in 1974.

+Dinard British Film Festival

+Every year Dinard hosts a festival of British and Irish cinema in the first days of October, the Dinard British Film Festival.
+Founded in 1989 by Thierry de la Fournière, the Dinard Festival has become an important vector for all films wishing to conquer the European market.